 Due to unprecedented nature of this pandemic, information and data are significantly lacking concerning the safety and clinical effectiveness of potential treatment strategies against COVID-19.
-McClellan suggested that as clinical trials of vaccines and therapeutic candidates are carried out, it is likely that as soon as a product demonstrates even modest therapeutic effectiveness and survival benefits, accelerated approvals for the product will be sought and compassionate use, or more, may be granted.
+McClellan suggested that as clinical trials of vaccines and therapeutic candidates are carried out, it is likely that as soon as a product demonstrates even modest therapeutic effectiveness and survival benefits, approvals for the product will be sought and compassionate use etc. may be granted.

 Real-world data will become invaluable as they will represent the mainstream means of tracking the clinical safety and effectiveness of novel agents as they are rapidly progressed into clinics, in the absence of complete data from traditional clinical trials.

 Overall, I think there were several positive opportunities that came out of the plenary, including potential increased adoption of real-world evidence to help guide policies, which would be great to see…”